 In this blog, weāll explore the fundamentals and intricacies of SNP genotyping with allele-specific PCR assays, dig into the importance of strategic PCR assay design, and look at the evolving technology behind allele-specific PCR for high-throughput SNP Genotyping.
 Along the way, weāll showcase how 3CR Bioscienceās PACE Genotyping Assays and PACE Genotyping Master Mixes system are technology leaders for allele-specific SNP genotyping, offering unmatched flexibility, precision, and cost efficiency for projects in any sector.

-- Genetic diversity analysis for aquaculture species, livestock herds, and crop germplasm
+- Genetic diversity analysis in aquaculture species, livestock populations, and crop germplasm

-- Linkage mapping for important traits in fruit and vegetables
+- Linkage mapping to identify traits in fruits, vegetables, and other crops

-- Quantitative trait loci (QTL) identification for disease resistance and yield in plants and animals
+- Quantitative trait loci (QTL) identification for disease resistance, productivity, and yield traits

-- Genome-Wide Association Studies (GWAS) in human and veterinary life sciences
+- Genome-Wide Association Studies (GWAS) in human and veterinary life science research

-- Marker-Assisted Selection (MAS) in breeding programmes across plant and animal sectors
+- Marker-Assisted Selection (MAS) for accelerating plant and animal breeding programs

 - Genomic selection in high-value breeding pipelines, from salmon to strawberries